seb7wake/teamify/README.md

 1. `cd teamify/server`
 2. `python manage.py test`

+## Error Hnadling

+I implemented error handling in all forms.
+Every form field in the add and delete pages check for valid input, and show error messages under text fields that need to be updated.

 ## How much time I spent

 Building the app took me about 8 hours in total.
 I also went a little overboard and containerized my app using docker, and that took me another 2 hours.